syllog1sm/redshift/README.rst

 virtualenv is not a requirement, although it's useful.
 If a virtualenv is not active (i.e. if the $VIRTUALENV environment variable is not set), you'll need to ensure that the setup.py file knows where to find the C headers that the murmurhash dependency installs.

+Installation requires a recent version of pip, which is provided by the version of virtualenv that the make_virtualenv.sh script downloads.
+If you don't use the make_virtualenv.sh script, ensure you're using a recent version of pip.

 Cython
 ------